joelhawksley/identity/components/slides.md

 ^ Progressive enhancement.

-^ We like to say that we write our Javascript like it's 2005.
+^ We like to write our Javascript like it's 2005.
 While it makes the user experience more pleasant, most of the site works without it.

 ---